IntelliDataTeam/Randrew/README.md

 -How to structure the distinct results file:<br/>
 ---Store each query one after another in one csv file?<br/>
 ---Or store each individual family in its own file?<br/>
+-There are 'IndexOutOfRangeException's being thrown when user is inputing in credential for 'Updating Source'<br/>

 <h2>Purpose</h2>
 The purpose of this program is to assist in the build checking process.
 The end goal of this project is to use this